-This Chapter explains the screens and settings available via the "Other" menu.
+This Chapter explains the settings available via the "Administration" section of the menu.

 Normally, it is not necessary to use these screens, or change any settings.
-These screens and settings are provided to deal with non-standard situations, or to provide additional options for advanced users.
+These screens and settings are provided to deal with non-standard situations, or to provide additional options for advanced users contains all the configuration data.

-The screens available are:
+The available settings and features are: